darshand15/darshand15.github.io/_projects/4_Mini_Compiler_Python.md

 ## Summary

-A project aimed at implementing a mini compiler for the Python programming language supporting the different phases of a typical compiler, namely lexical analysis, syntax analysis, semantic analysis, intermediate code generation and intermediate code optimization.
+A project aimed at implementing a mini compiler for the Python programming language that supports the different phases of a typical compiler, namely lexical analysis, syntax analysis, semantic analysis, intermediate code generation and intermediate code optimization.
 The mini compiler implemented as part of this project supports the if, if-else, if-elif-else and for constructs, arithmetic, relational and logical operators, keywords, identifiers and various other features along with error detection and error handling mechanisms.
-This project was implemented as part of the Compiler Design Course during my Undergraduate Study.
+This project was developed and implemented as part of the Compiler Design Course during my Undergraduate Study.

 ## Implementation Details